EphraimSiegfried/cuteserver/README.md

 ```

 For applications that need CGI scripts that rely on external libraries please refer to the example configuration in the example_app folder.
+Note that CGI scripts need the .cgi file extension.